tbrown/adventures/stories/1916-05-01-old-mrs-toad.md

 "Where?" demanded Jimmy.

 "In the water," declared Peter.
 "He's sitting right over there where the water is shallow, and he didn't notice me at all.
-Let's get Unc' Billy, and then creep over to the edge of the Smiling Pool and watch to see if Old Mr.
+Let's get Uncle Billy, and then creep over to the edge of the Smiling Pool and watch to see if Old Mr.
 Toad really does try to sing."

-So they hunted up Unc' Billy Possum, and the three stole very softly over to the edge of the Smiling Pool, where the bank was low and the water shallow.
+So they hunted up Uncle Billy Possum, and the three stole very softly over to the edge of the Smiling Pool, where the bank was low and the water shallow.
 Sure enough, there sat Old Mr. Toad with just his head out of water.
 And while they were watching him, something very strange happened.